TrovaTrip Blog

 The more things change…

 Picture this: It’s the year 2100.
 Inspired by stories of your adventures, your grandchild is considering a TrovaTrip to Mars.
 As they look over the itinerary–hiking Olympus Mons, visiting Mariner 9’s crash site, touring the canyons–they wonder if using a travel company is really necessary.
-Why not just have their robot assistant plan it and save some money?
+Why not just have their trip-planning AI robot plan it and save some money?

 Rest assured, when that day comes, our answer will still be the same: Travel requires human insight because it’s a quintessentially human experience.
 The technology we use to plan trips will keep evolving, making even more of the busywork outdated.
 But no matter what changes, the best trips will always be those built to make us feel safe, connected, and happy.
 You know, the kind of things that can’t be artificially planned for.
 But why wait until 2100 to find out?
-Right now there are over 650 trips, that allow you to travel with your favorite Content Creators and the community you are already a part of.
+Right now, there are over 650 trips that allow you to travel with your favorite Content Creators and the community you are already a part of.

 Or, if you're a Creator looking to host a trip, you can choose from 150 itineraries that span across 50 countries, made for every lifestyle and community to get the most out of exploring the world together.